odigos-io/odigos/tests/e2e/workload-lifecycle/README.md

   - should add instrumentation device
   - should report health in the instrumented instance CR
   - agent should load and report traces
+- nodejs-docker-env
+  - should detect the runtime version and NODE_OPTIONS value from container env
+  - should add instrumentation device and patch the NODE_OPTIONS value
+  - should report health in the instrumented instance CR
-- nodejs-docker-env - should detect the runtime and relevant env vars add instrumentation device. the application checks that the `--require` script it uses is loaded correctly. agent should run and report traces.
+  - agent should load and report traces, and verify the `--require` script is loaded correctly and the `--max-old-space-size` is in effect in v8 runtime.
+- nodejs-manifest-env
   - should detect the runtime version and NODE_OPTIONS value from container env
   - should add instrumentation device and patch the NODE_OPTIONS value
   - should report health in the instrumented instance CR